entropicalabs/el-loom/docs/source/docu_files/eka_qec/interpretation_step.rst

 This could be improved by only reflecting changes of a full time step in the block history (and not every single operation within these time steps).

+- :attr:`~loom.interpreter.interpretation_step.InterpretationStep.composite_operation_session_stack` : :code:`list[CompositeOperationSession]`

+This stack keeps track of all active composite operation sessions that are currently being executed.
+It is used to get the timestamp within the applicators, even when nested inside composite operations.

+- :attr:`~loom.interpreter.interpretation_step.InterpretationStep.timeslice_durations` : :code:`list[int]`

+This list keeps track of the duration of each timeslice in :attr:`~loom.interpreter.interpretation_step.InterpretationStep.intermediate_circuit_sequence`.
+It is used to quickly calculate the current timestamp during interpretation.

 - :attr:`~loom.interpreter.interpretation_step.InterpretationStep.is_frozen` : :code:`bool`

 This flag is used to signal that interpretation is completed and the fields may not be mutated anymore.